kubernetes/enhancements/EXCEPTIONS.md

 The feature coming in late should represent a **low risk to the Kubernetes system** - it should not risk other areas of the code, and it should itself be well contained and tested.

+An issue must be opened for the feature in the [features repo](https://github.com/kubernetes/features/issues).

 The length of exception needed should be on the order of days, not weeks.
 If there are 3 PRs in and 1 still waiting review, that's a much stronger case than a feature that doesn't have any PRs out yet.

 ## Process to request an exception